bond-anton/BDQuaternions/README.md

 ```shell
 pip install BDQuaternions
 ```
+Pip will install dependencies (*numpy* and *scipy*) for you.
-or in the root directory of BDQuaternions distribution run
+Alternatively you can run in the root directory of BDQuaternions distribution
 ```shell
 python setup.py install
 ```
+Installation from source requires *Cython* package.
-You will need *setuptools* package for the installation
+You will also need *setuptools* package for the installation.
 ## Usage

 Please see the demo directory for the usage examples.